 Corporate Portrait Photography for The CEO Magazine Europe

-I had been allocated one hour of Scott’s time to complete the editorial photography shoot.
-Most publications I work for have a regular shoot list that they need you to capture but I always try and deliver something extra too.
-Invariably I find these “extra” images are used in the article when published.
+I had been allocated one hour of Scott’s time to complete the corporate portrait editorial photography shoot.
+Most publications I work for have a regular shoot list that they require but I always try and deliver something extra too.
+Invariably I find these “extra” images are used in the final published article.
 They tend to be unique to each location and subjects’ personality.

 I arrived nice and early at VMware’s new offices in Staines, Surrey to complete a recce before the photography shoot was scheduled to begin.
 In fact these offices were so new that there was absolutely no corporate branding anywhere to be found apart from a single small sign outside the building.
 Having a few images with corporate branding as a background is always a safe bet for a corporate editorial shoot like this.